Selective decay in fluids with advected quantities: MHD and Hall MHD: Introduction

 The selective decay mechanism discussed in the previous paper was based on Casimir dissipation in the example of 2D incompressible flows, treated as a dynamical parameterization of the interactions between disparate scales.
 Following that example, the paper discussed the general theory of selective decay by Casimir dissipation in the Lie algebraic context that underlies the Lie--Poisson Hamiltonian formulation of ideal fluid dynamics, as explained in, e.g., \cite{HMR1998}.
 In particular, it developed the Kelvin circulation theorem and Lagrange-d'Alembert variational principle for Casimir dissipation.
 In the Lagrange-d'Alembert formulation, the modification of the motion equation to impose selective decay was seen as an energy-conserving constraint force.
 Finally, the previous paper extended the Casimir dissipation theory to include fluids that possess advected quantities such as heat, mass, buoyancy, magnetic field, etc., by using the standard method of Lie--Poisson brackets for semidirect-product actions of Lie groups on vector spaces reviewed in \cite{HMRW1985}.
 The main subsequent examples were the rotating shallow water equations and the 3D Boussinesq equations for rotating stratified incompressible fluid flows.

 \paragraph{Plan of the paper.} The present paper pursues further the selective decay approach based on \cite{FGBHo2012}, whose main results are reviewed in the remainder of this Introduction.
-The formulations of selective decay of either Casimirs or energy on semidirect products is summarized in section \ref{sec_SDP}, then applied in other fluid models that possess advected quantities in the subsequent sections.
-The applications in this paper include 3D compressible fluids, discussed in section \ref{3Dcomp}, 2D and 3D magnetohydrodynamics (MHD), in section \ref{MHD-sec} and 2D and 3D Hall MHD in section \ref{HMHD}.
-In each case, we derive the equations that enforce either selective decay of Casimirs at fixed energy, or vice versa.
+The formulations of selective decay of either Casimirs or energy on semidirect products is summarized in Section \ref{sec_SDP}. { The applications to compressible and incompressible 2D and 3D magnetohydrodynamics (MHD) in Section \ref{MHD-sec} illustrate the use of the method for fluid dynamics.
+In particular, we derive the modified MHD equations that enforce either selective decay of Casimirs at fixed energy, or vice versa.}